 This week on the blog, I wanted to share a necklace tutorial with you, specifically how to make yourself a beautiful Pearl Leather Necklace.
 I love working leather into my jewelry pieces.
 Look at one of my previous posts, all about leather earrings, for example.
 Leather is just very versatile and adds a wonderfully rustic texture to necklaces, bracelets, and earrings.

-I’m going to show you how to make a pendant using leather and some pearl beads for a bit of a glamorous twist.
+I’m going to show you how to make a pendant using leather and some pearl beads for just a lovely, stylish twist.
 You can easily pick your favorite jewelry chain style to go with the pendant or any jewelry cord.
-I went with a chain for durability.
-Let’s get started!!
+Metal chains will be more durable than cording, but if your pendant isn’t heavy, you’ll be fine with using cord.

 - A necklace chain and closure (if it doesn’t already have one).